TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 3/Ecclesiastes 3.21.md

 ---

-Who knoweth the spirit of man, whether it goeth upward, and the spirit of the beast, whether it goeth downward to the earth?
+Who knows the spirit of man, whether it goes upward, and the spirit of the animal, whether it goes downward to the earth?"